izwick-schachter/atd/README.md

 This command will generate an assets folder, in which you can put all of your assets.
 These will all be immediatly accessable at `/<asset_name>`.
 You can also put assets in subdirectories to have then accesable using the directory path with the root path being `/assets/`.

+## Supported Asset Types

+Currenly ATD only supports the following asset types/file extensions:
+ - HTML (`<name>.html`)
+ - CSS (`<name>.css`)

+ATD will also compress your assets before sending them.
+For example, line breaks are removed from css documents to speed up your page.

 ## Todo List

 1. Enable access to a params hash in the routes
 2. Further investigate on how to imitate Volt
+3. Support leaving off file extensions when naming assets in routes

 ## Change Log